 Pursuant to clause (3)(c) of rule XIII of the Rules of the House of Representatives, the goals of H.R.
-4242 are to ensure that would require public companies to annually disclose the percentage increase in the median of the annual total compensation of all executives and the percentage increase in the median of the annual total compensation of all employees, among other things.
+1188 are to require public companies to annually disclose the percentage increase in the median of the annual total compensation of all executives and the percentage increase in the median of the annual total compensation of all employees, among other things.